ashubham/bot-context/README.md

 ## Webhooks

-Many people use WYSIWYG bot creators.
+WYSIWYG bot creators are the latest hot stuff.
 Almost all of them allow integration with external tools via http `webhooks`.

 `bot-context` can easily be used with such bot tools.
-Please see the [examples](https://github.com/ashubham/bot-context/blob/master/examples/webhooks.js).
-On how could you setup `bot-context` as a webservice.
+Please see the [example](https://github.com/ashubham/bot-context/blob/master/examples/webhooks.js), on how could you setup `bot-context` as a webservice.

 ## API